joemoose/psiops/docs/combat.md

 ## Determining the Results

 As described in [Actions](playing.md#actions), the outcome of any *risky* or *uncertain* action you attempt is determined by an *action roll*.
-Because nearly every decision and action you make in combat is perilous, you’ll make an *action roll* whenever you declare an action in a combat round.
+Because nearly every decision and action you make in combat is perilous, you’ll make an *action roll* whenever you declare an action during your turn.

 The following sections provide details on specific combat-related *action rolls*, such as *attacking* and *defending*.
-Regardless of what you attempt in combat, all actions are resolved using the PsiOps core mechanic: **2D6 + Attribute** to determine the result.
+Regardless of what you attempt in combat, all actions are resolved using the PsiOps core mechanic: **2D6 + Attribute**.

 ## Attacking